DSDowling/DDTEST1/model-health.md

 # Model Health

-Model health tests whether your built model has extracted any statistically significant predictive performance out of the features available to it in the training data:
+Model health tests whether your model has extracted any statistically significant predictive performance out of the columns available to it in the training data:
- * If your model health is good (green tick) you can conclude that your model has found some predictive value from in features for predicting your target.
+ * If your model health is good (green tick) you can conclude that your model has found some predictive value in your data.
- * If your model health is bad (red cross) you can conclude that the model has not found any patterns in the features which are predictive of your target.
+ * If your model health is bad (red cross) you can conclude that the model has not found any patterns in the data to help predict your target.

 ### How Model Health is Computed